Magnetarman/WinToolkit/README.md

 > [!NOTE]
 >
-> On Windows 11 22H2 or earlier, WinToolkit will recommend running the WinGet repair function first.
+> On Windows 11 22H2 or earlier versions, WinToolkit will recommend running the WinGet repair function first.
+This step is necessary because versions of Windows 11 prior to build 22H2 often have incomplete or non-functional versions of winget.

 - **BitLocker Toolkit**: Starts an automated process to disable BitLocker encryption on the system drive (C:).
 The tool checks the current state and, if BitLocker is active, runs the command to start controlled volume decryption.
 It also adds a registry entry to help counter possible hidden future reactivation attempts by Microsoft.